Rob Hyams

 Record Everything

-Note the time, glucose value, and any observations (energy level, appetite, unusual behavior).
+Note the time, glucose value, and any observations (energy level, appetite, unusual behaviour).

 Share with your vet